 The sixth section is a second Reading Test, this time designed to model the ACT.
 As before, students must complete questions spread across three passages, but in this section they are given ten fewer minutes with which to work, forcing a frantic pace that matches the one required by the ACT.

-Each student’s results are analyzed by Inspirica’s test experts, who use official score data from both the ACT and the SAT and a variety of performance metrics to produce a starting score range for each test and a customized test recommendation for each student.
-A student’s test recommendation is based partly on their score ranges, but several other factors are taken into account as well.
-Our test experts weigh considerations such as:
+Each student’s results are analyzed by Inspirica’s test experts, who use official score data and a variety of performance metrics to produce a starting score range for each test and a customized test recommendation for each student.
+A student’s test recommendation is based partly on their score ranges, but several other factors are taken into account as well, including:

 - in which sections the student performed the strongest and weakest;

 - whether, and in which sections, the student had timing problems;

 - the student’s relative performance on the Math sections, which represent one of the most significant differences between the SAT and ACT.